clastix/cluster-api-kamaji-proxmox/README.md

 export PROXMOX_SECRET: "REDACTED"               # The secret associated with the TokenID
 ```

-Then you can leave the chart to create the secret for you by filling the proper fields in your `values.yaml` or you can create the secret manually.
+Then you create the secret manually:

 ```bash
 # Create the proxmox secret for Cluster API